 In Insights, you can report on custom fields for tickets, organizations, and users.
-(For information about creating custom fields, see Adding and using custom ticket fields, Adding custom fields to organization, and Adding custom fields to users)

 The number of custom fields you can report on for tickets, organizations, and users varies.
 And it's important to understand how custom fields are imported into Insights (as facts or attributes) so that you can report on them.